FAQs about “Questions To Think About Before Undergoing Cosmetic Vaginal Procedures”

-Undergoing a vaginal surgery procedure is not quite an easy thing to decide.
+Undergoing a cosmetic vaginal procedure is not quite an easy thing to decide.
 I came crossed over an article in the website www.sheknows.com entitled: “Questions for a plastic surgery consultation” and I thought: “Well these same questions are very applicable for choosing which doctor should be performing my vaginal surgery!”

 Definitely, the right doctor for my vaginal surgery is not easy to find.
 I need an expert.
 I need a professional, caring doctor.
 There’s too much fuss going on about these surgeries these days and too much time is spent thinking who will be the best doctor to do the surgery.
 Forgetting to consider the hospital/ clinic’s facilities is a ‘no-no’.
 It is equally important for me.

 I fully understand and knew too well that I can’t take back the bits and pieces that will be taken off from my humungous, labia minora that had been bothering me for centuries.
 A once in a lifetime experience for me and there’s no turning back now, crazy but it’s true.

 Considering the ten questions from the article I read, here is a set of very similar, if not almost the same questions I will certainly ask myself and maybe the doctor, before deciding to undergo a very delicate and complex surgery.

 - Is the doctor who will do the vaginal surgery board certified and which board (Gynecology/ Urogynecology)?

 - Does the governing medical board of his/her country recognize the board?